 Professor Tom Solomon is an elected member of Council at the Royal College of Physicians (RCP).

-Professor Tom Solomon studied medicine at Wadham College, University of Oxford, and with Wellcome Trust Fellowships undertook a PhD in Vietnam and a postdoctoral research in the USA.
+He studied medicine at Wadham College, University of Oxford, and with Wellcome Trust Fellowships undertook a PhD in Vietnam and a postdoctoral research in the USA.
 He completed neurology training in Liverpool where he became MRC senior clinical fellow, chair in neurological science, and founding director of the new Institute of Infection and Global Health.

 Tom is an award-winning science communicator.
-His book Roald Dahl’s Marvellous Medicine was published in 2016 to critical acclaim, and the linked show at Edinburgh Festival Fringe was a complete sell out.
+His book Roald Dahl’s marvellous medicine was published in 2016 to critical acclaim, and the linked show at Edinburgh Festival Fringe was a complete sell out.